Books:

 -

-World Photoshop CS4 for Photographers, Chavez, and Blatner, 2008.
+Real World Adobe Photoshop CS5 for Photographers, Chavez, 2010.
 This is by far the best overall reference

 to everything Photoshop related.
 If you do much work at all in Photoshop, this book is essential.
 Real World Photoshop gives extensive advice and examples on all aspects of Photoshop, from editing to printing to the web.
-The CS4 edition focuses on the needs of digital photographers.
-The emphasis is on practicality.
+The CS5 edition is a worthy successor to the previous volumes in the Real World Photoshop series, focusing on the needs of digital photographers.
+The new edition adds expanded coverage of practical workflows.
 There are many ways to accomplish any given task with Photoshop; Real World Photoshop helps you choose the best and most efficient.
-New features Adobe added in CS4 are described effectively with guidance on their use on actual images.
+New features Adobe added in CS5 are described effectively with guidance on their use on actual images.

 -

-Photoshop CS4 for Photographers, Evening, 2008.
+Adobe Photoshop CS5 for Photographers, Evening, 2010.
 This book

 is based around sets of pictures, showing how to edit them.
 Photoshop for Photographers is

 best used to make already good images better.
-It complements Real World Photoshop very well, but
+It complements Real World Photoshop well, but

 does not serve as a replacement.
 If you can, get both books — your images will thank you.
 As always, the most important and useful new features for a photographer are highlighted, explained, and made accessible.

-CS4 Classroom in a Book, Adobe Creative Team, 2008.
+, Adobe Creative Team, 2010.
 This book and the included CD of exercises

 go through a series of lessons that cover all the fundamental Photoshop techniques.
 It has comprehensive

 coverage of the fundamental Photoshop features including layers and masking, presenting images on the web, retouching, and simply navigating the Photoshop user interface.
-The latest CS4 goodies are also covered, although a few of the newer lessons are less well polished than the rest.
-Overall, the web tutorials are among the best we have seen — most web
+The latest CS5 goodies are also covered including how to best use the selection controls.
+The step-by-step tutorials

 bring you up to a proficient level in a minimum of time.